lijianweizhuwei/CMPT886/project/index.md

 We learned such a model to choose the best type of legalization.
 A type legalization decision is in essence a graph coloring problem of a DAG `Directed Acyclic Graph`.

-Each node in the DAG which represents an operation can be legalized in one of several ways; these are the colors of the graph.
+Each node in the DAG which represents an operation can be legalized in one of several ways; these are the `colors` of the graph.

-Each typed operation in the DAG has a different estimated cost for each legalization technique.
+Each typed operation in the DAG has a different estimated cost for each legalization technique; these are the `edges` of the graph.
 #### 2-Hybird
 Here is an example of `2-Hybird` type of legalization for a SIMD instruction set